 The Sonata is currently in its sixth generation, which made its US debut as a 2011 model year sporting Hyundai’s fluidic sculpture design language.
 The new design, which was a departure from the generic fifth-generation, produced from 2004 to 2010, made the Sonata a true competitor in the midsize market, bringing exciting styling to a normally bland segment.

 The Sonata single-handedly changed the midsize market and forced other automakers to engineer better, more stylish and luxurious vehicles.
 With a sweeping dash and high-quality materials, the Sonata set itself apart by providing the feeling of a higher priced luxury car at an affordable price.
+As a midsize sedan the Sonata offers excellent handling and acceleration.
+The Sonata rides like a luxury vehicle and can also be considered an impressive family sedan.

 Sonata VS Accord